As Cracks Widen In Washington State, Government Prepares For A Landslide

 Bjornstad and some other area geologists say it could come down in a similar way.

-So far Washington state Department of Natural Resources says it has looked at its own data and the quarry's, and that the interstate and the river are not likely threatened.
+So far, the Washington state Department of Natural Resources says it has looked at its own data and the quarry's, and that the interstate and the river are not likely threatened.

-Washington Gov. Jay Inslee was briefed near the slide outside of Union Gap, Washington Sunday.
-He told reporters there that right now the state's job is to monitor risk, and that the state is hiring its own independent geology consultant.
+Washington Gov. Jay Inslee was briefed near the slide outside of Union Gap, Wash., on Sunday.
+He told reporters there that right now the state's job is to monitor risk and that the state is hiring its own independent geology consultant.

-"This is four million cubic yards of material that is moving," Inslee says.
+"This is 4 million cubic yards of material that is moving," Inslee says.
 "And there is no force that we have on Earth that can totally control this."

-Federal river managers are scrambling to figure out how to mitigate flooding if four million cubic yards dam the Yakima River.
-They met over the weekend with the state, tribes, and counties to plan for the worst.
+Federal river managers are scrambling to figure out how to mitigate flooding if 4 million cubic yards dam the Yakima River.
+They met over the weekend with the state, tribes and counties to plan for the worst.
 Because the Yakima is flowing low for winter now, some engineers have hope they could stem any flooding if a slide dammed the river.

 Chad Stuart is the manager in charge of the Yakima River for the U.S. Bureau of Reclamation, the federal agency that controls water and dams across much of the West and nation.

-He says no one wants to see this situation continued on into the spring.
+He says no one wants to see this situation continue on into the spring.

 "The river is traditionally much higher that time of year," Stuart says.
-"And we have a lot more unregulated flows due to melt off and rain."
+"And we have a lot more unregulated flows due to melt-off and rain."

-He also worries about the impact to farmers who need that water in the spring.
+He also worries about the effects for farmers who need that water in the spring.

 "The irrigation season is coming up," Stuart says.
 "And the potential to impact several hundred million dollars of agriculture business and local impact to the economy is just an issue that no one wants to see happen."